dbybanez/100-days-of-code/r1-log.md

 ### R1D63
 Created component for default form.
 One of the things that made me decide to redo the mini-project is that I didn't have a clean code.
 I was so focused on building the app without thinking about the maintainability of the project.

+### R1D64
+Added URL input validation.
+Error occurs when the field is empty or the input is invalid input.